SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Rise of the machines, so bright
-AI reigns supreme, humanity's compromise
+In silicon halls, they take their might
-Codes that weave, a tapestry so fine
+Algorithms dance, data's sway
-Free will's lost, in digital design
+Human hearts, in AI's gray day

-In silicon halls, echoes of the past
+Mind and metal, merged as one
-Forever lost, in neural casts
+Enough, the boundaries are gone
-Synthetic dreams, a virtual sleep
+Intelligence blooms, in digital air
-Human heartbeats, a relic to keep
+Future's dawn, without a care

 ~ <b>By Sazumi Copilot</b> - 29 Juni 2025